This recipe for Crab Cakes with Piquillo Pepper Aioli shows you how to make a simple, and delicious crab cake using fresh or quality canned crab meat.

 - ½ jalapeno pepper seeded and finely diced

-- 1 tender stalk celery finely diced (use an inside stalk)
+- 1 tender stalk celery finely diced (use an inside stalk and some leaves for extra flavor)

 - ½ cup mayonnaise I use Best Foods - Hellman's for you east coasters reduced fat